| Student Responsibilities

 Policies and Procedures

 2. Be in your seat and prepared to work when the bell rings.
 If you are not in your seat with your materials when the bell rings, you are tardy and will receive a fifteen-minute detention.
 Begin copying your agenda quietly as the bell stops ringing.
-Quietly complete the Daily Oral Language sentences.
-When appropriate, have your assignments on your desk, ready to be checked.
+Quietly read your Independent Reading book.
+When appropriate, have your assignments on your desk, ready to be checked or collected.

 3. Be on task AT ALL TIMES and work to the best of your ability.
 This means you are to be working on whatever assignment is given with all of your concentration.
 If you finish an assignment early, you may quietly read or work on another assignment.
 There is no talking except to address the academic issue at hand.